-Increasingly, architects will be called to lead efforts in finding solutions to many of our world's most pressing issues.
-Successfully meeting these challenges, and others not yet known, will require the talent, passion, and creativity of a diverse cohort of students, professionals, and leaders.
+Increasingly, architects are being called to participate in solving the world's most pressing problems.
+Meeting these challenges, and others not yet known, will require the talent, passion, and creativity of a diverse cohort of students, professionals, and leaders.

-WE ADVANCE DIVERSE, INCLUSIVE, AND EQUITABLE PRACTICE WHEN...
+WE ADVANCE EQUITABLE, DIVERSE, INCLUSIVE, AND JUST PRACTICE WHEN...

-- · we can articulate the reasons why it matters-moral, business, ethical, professional, and societal-to different listeners, in different contexts - · we recognize the many factors that impede equity and that call for solutions - · we realize that the barriers are systemic and that people in leadership are particularly responsible for acknowledging them and making systemic change together - · we attend to the issues at the level of individual employees, managers, firms, and the profession as a whole - · we base solutions in relevant research within and beyond the profession
+- · we can articulate the reasons why it matters-moral, ethical, business, professional, and societal-to different listeners, in different contexts - · we recognize the many factors that impede equity and justice and that call for solutions - · we realize that the barriers are systemic and that people in leadership are particularly responsible for acknowledging them and dismantling them - · we attend to the issues at the level of individual employees, managers, firms, and the profession as a whole - · we base solutions in relevant research within and beyond the profession